strukturart/audio/README.md

 ### to do

 - add id3 tag-reader to create more readable file names
-- delete old podcast episods
+- delete old podcast episodes
 - loop
 ⁻ when playing big files >100mb crash the app